 - Respiratory distress with marked tachypnoea and intercostal recession may be noted.
-A child who appears to be deteriorating but whose stridor appears to be improving and intercostal recession disappears has worsening airways obstruction and is at high risk of complete airway occlusion.
+It should be recognised that a child whose stridor appears to be improving and in whom intercostal recession has disappeared may in fact be deteriorating with worsening airways obstruction.
+Such a child may be at high risk of complete airway occlusion.

 - The illness tends to last for about 3-7 days but can persist for up to two weeks.